sana-shaik/sana-shaik/README.md

-### Hi there!
-Here is What I'm Working On! 👋
+### Hi there!  👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-CSS
+- 🔭 Passitionate in learning newer technologies.
+I’m currently working on ...
+Js & ReactJs Projects
-- 🌱 I’m currently learning ...
-ReactJS
-- 👯 I’m looking to collaborate on ...
-ReactJS
-- 🤔 I’m looking for help with ...
-Cloud
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...